5 ways of checking for duplicates in Google Sheets

 Table of Contents

+We all have wondered at some point, is there a way to find duplicates in Google Sheets?
 In this post, I will show you how to quickly find and delete duplicates from a Google Sheets column.
 If you are preparing a YAMM mail merge, it’s best to check for duplicate email addresses beforehand to avoid sending multiple emails to the same recipient.
 Fortunately, Google Sheets provide several easy ways to clean your list from duplicates.

 1. Remove Duplicates feature